-Although not required, it is possible for students to obtain one or more of the following concentrations by choosing 12 hours of elective course work in a highly structured course of study: Finance, Information Technology, International Business, Marketing, New Venture Creation, Museum Leadership and Management.
-Please see the MBA programs web page at www.mba.udel.edu for more details
+Although not required, it is possible for students to obtain one or more of the following concentrations by choosing 12 hours of elective course work in a highly structured course of study: Finance, Information Technology, International Business, Marketing, Entrepreneurship, Museum Leadership, and Management.
+Please see the MBA programs web page at www.lerner.udel.edu/MBA for more details.

 As an alternative to a highly structured concentration, a student has the option to build a course of study in consultation with their faculty advisor for a specialization by choosing 12 hours of electives coursework in line with their professional interest under the option of Self-Directed Specialization.
 The Self-Directed Specialization option allows MBA students more flexibility in designing a specialization with a variety of MBA program electives or in conjunction with other degree programs in the University.
-Examples of self-directed specialization include Operations Management, Accounting, and Public Policy
+Examples of self-directed specialization include Operations Management, Accounting, Chemical Engineering, Sport Management, and Public Policy.

-The remaining six hours of electives ought to be outside the area of concentration or specialization and will be determined jointly by the student and the faculty advisor.
+The remaining six hours of electives ought to be outside the area of concentration or specialization.